martiansideofthemoon/martiansideofthemoon.github.io/_posts/2020-02-10-model-extraction-bert.markdown

 This blogpost summarizes the results in our ICLR 2020 paper "Thieves on Sesame Street!
 Model Extraction of BERT-based APIs".
 You can find the camera ready version of the paper [here](https://arxiv.org/abs/1910.12366) and the code to reproduce experiments [here](https://github.com/google-research/language/tree/master/language/bert_extraction).

 This work was done by [Kalpesh Krishna](http://martiansideofthemoon.github.io/) (during an internship at [Google AI Language](https://research.google/teams/language/)), [Gaurav Singh Tomar](https://research.google/people/GauravSinghTomar/), [Ankur P. Parikh](https://research.google/people/104995/), [Nicolas Papernot](https://www.papernot.fr/) and [Mohit Iyyer](https://people.cs.umass.edu/~miyyer/).
-We thank Arka Sadhu, Bhanu Teja Gullapalli and Andrew Drozdov for useful feedback on the blogpost.

 We are happy to get in touch and hear feedback / questions at [kalpesh@cs.umass.edu](mailto:kalpesh@cs.umass.edu)!

+### Acknowledgements

+We thank the anonymous reviewers, Julian Michael, Matthew Jagielski, Slav Petrov, Yoon Kim, Nitish Gupta for helpful feedback on the project.
+We are grateful to members of the UMass NLP group for providing the annotations in the human evaluation experiments.
+Finally, we thank Arka Sadhu, Bhanu Teja Gullapalli and Andrew Drozdov for useful feedback on the blogpost.